dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## CPU

 The best CPUs for DCS World are AMD X3D series CPUs including the the AMD 7800X3D, 5800X3D, 5700X3D and 5600X3D.
-But any fast gaming-oriented CPU is fine.
+But any fast gaming-oriented CPU with at least 4 cores is fine.

 [Gamer's Nexus: Best CPUs of 2023](https://gamersnexus.net/cpus/best-cpus-2023-intel-vs-amd-gaming-video-editing-budget-biggest-disappointment)